 The user, once approved, can log into the SG, to access EGI resources;

-The SG confirms that the user is authorized with the IdP provided by the access.egi.eu portal and retrieves the UID of the user
+The SG confirms that the user is authorized with the IdP provided by the access.egi.eu portal and retrieves the UID of the user through the IdP interface.

 The SG generated a PUSP from the credential factory (not in the picture), including the UID information in the sub-proxy, and use it to submit the payloads of the users to HTC or cloud resources in the LTOS pool.